The Silantes company produces and distributes stable isotope labelled biomolecules for the applications in NMR-spectroscopy and mass spectrometry.

 - Cell growth media and M9 reagents (go to the Webshop)

 These compounds are produced with a biotechnological approach using microorganisms such as bacteria, yeast and algae in a biotechnological approach.

 Stable isotopes in Mass spectrometry

 Mass spectrometry (MS) is used for the quantification and identification of molecules.
+For the accurate quantification of proteins, the stable isotope labelling of amino acids in cell culture (SILAC) is a versatile tool.
 For this purpose, reference molecules differing from the sample molecule with regards to isotopic labelling (2H, 13C, 15N) are necessary.
 Silantes offers methods for SILAC (Stable Isotope Labelling with Amino acids in Cell culture) and SILAM (Stable Isotope Metabolic Labelling in Mammals) to produce these reference molecules, such as